 Schlafscheidung: Gründe für Paare in getrennten Zimmern

-Sleep Divorce: Reasons for Couples in Separate Rooms
+Sleep separation: Reasons for couples in separate rooms

-"Sleep separation"?...
-The reasons for the increasing trend of couples sleeping in separate rooms.
+"'Sleep divorce'?...
+The reasons for the increasing trend of couples sleeping in separate rooms"

 The number of couples sleeping in separate rooms is increasing.
-While there are advantages such as deep and regular sleep, experts also point out some disadvantages.
+While there are benefits like deep and regular sleep, experts also point out some disadvantages.

-Cecilia (35) could not sleep because of her partner's loud snoring.
-She tried to nudge her partner and turn back and forth, but nothing helped.
-Cecilia reached a point where she could no longer tolerate it, and the couple decided to separate their bedrooms.
+Cecilia (35) couldn't sleep because of her partner's loud snoring.
+She tried pushing her partner and turning back and forth, but it didn't help.
+Cecilia reached a point where she couldn't tolerate it anymore, and the couple decided to separate their bedrooms.

-From her home in London, where she has been living for a few years, Cecilia said: "I couldn't concentrate on my work.
+From their home in London, where they have lived for several years, Cecilia said: "I couldn't concentrate on my work.
 I was tired all day."
 She added: "I could endure a few nights, but in the long term, living together was impossible."

 "It wasn't an easy decision.
-It hurt a little," Cecilia said.
+It hurt a little," said Cecilia.
 "But I was happy to finally be able to sleep properly."

 Women who happily sleep alone in bed

-Cecilia and her partner (43) opted for what is known as a 'sleep divorce.'
+Cecilia and her partner (43) chose what is known as 'sleep divorce.'

-Dr. Stephanie Collie, a psychiatrist at McLean Hospital in the USA, explained: "Typically, people initially opt for a temporary sleep separation.
-Then they realize that they can sleep better alone."
-She said this in an interview with the BBC and added: "Usually, health reasons are the main factors...
-Loud snoring, continuous leg movements, waking up at night, frequent trips to the bathroom for medical reasons, and tossing and turning can disturb the partner."
+Dr. Stephanie Collie, a psychiatrist at McLean Hospital in the USA, explained: "Usually, people first opt for a temporary sleep divorce.
+Then they realize they can sleep better alone."
+She said this in an interview with the BBC and added: "Usually, health reasons are the main factors ...
+Loud snoring, continuous leg movement, waking up at night, frequent bathroom visits for medical reasons, and tossing and turning can disturb the partner."

-She explained: "(sleep separation) is definitely becoming more common."
+She explained: "(Sleep divorce) is definitely becoming more common."

-At the end of last year, the famous American actress Cameron Diaz revealed in her podcast 'Lipstick on the Rim' that she no longer sleeps in the same room as her husband.
+At the end of last year, the famous American actress Cameron Diaz revealed on her podcast 'Lipstick on the Rim' that she no longer sleeps in the same room as her husband.

-She said: "I don't think that separate bedrooms should be considered strange."
+She said: "I don't think separate bedrooms should be seen as strange."

 According to a study by the American Academy of Sleep Medicine (AASM) from last year, more than a third of respondents in the USA occasionally or regularly sleep in separate rooms to improve sleep quality.

-According to the survey, this trend is particularly pronounced among the millennial generation (approximately between 28 and 42 years old).
-Almost half of them (43%) reported that they sleep in separate bedrooms from their partners.
+According to the survey, this trend is especially pronounced among the Millennial generation (approximately between 28 and 42 years old).
+Almost half of them (43%) reported sleeping in separate bedrooms from their partners.

-Dr. Collie explained: "We can't be sure why the younger generation prefers separate bedrooms, but we can speculate a few things."
-She added: "First, the stigma associated with couples sleeping apart is lower.
-The culture is changing.
+Dr. Collie explained: "We can't be sure why the younger generation prefers separate bedrooms, but we can guess a few things."
+She added: "First, the stigma associated with sleeping separately among couples is lower.
+Culture is changing.
 The younger generation thinks: 'If better sleep leads to a better mood, why not?'"

 Historically, attitudes towards separate bedrooms for couples have changed.

-Until the 19th century, however, couples generally slept in separate rooms.
+However, until the 19th century, couples usually slept in separate rooms.

 Advantages?